Erixcode/sway-madara/README.md

      Alt+c --> cd into folder of fuzy search results cats --> bat implementation via python and highlight

-Peace :)
+Peace :)<br>
-My initial design was not as smooth as this rice, I got inspiration of <a href=https://github.com/diinki>diinki's</a> rice to give some soul to this rice :)
+My initial design was not as smooth as this rice, I got inspiration of <a href=https://github.com/diinki>diinki's</a> rice to give some soul to this rice :), if you want to go deep with customization I strongly advise to check her github page :)